Hatshepsuth/pharma-translation-vault/README.md

 # pharma-translation-vault
 Knowledge base template for pharmaceutical translators

-This repository is a knowledge base, toolkit, and template collection for freelance translators and linguists working in the pharmaceutical and life sciences sector.
+A curated knowledge base and toolkit for freelance translators and linguists specialising in pharmaceutical and life sciences translation.

-**Languages:** source, target (adapt for your workflow).
+## About

+This repository offers a structured framework for managing terminology, templates, project files, professional development, and automation tools, tailored to the unique requirements of pharmaceutical translation.

+- Designed for freelancers, in-house linguists, and translation teams
+- Includes templates for client communication, project setup, and quality assurance
+- Stores reference materials, glossaries, and regulatory resources
+- Supports continuous learning and workflow optimisation

-## Structure
+## Project Management

-- **00-Reference/**
-  Glossaries, regulatory references, terminology databases, sample documents, style guides.

-- **01-Templates/**
-  Ready-to-use templates: emails, translation memory, quality checklists, client briefing forms.

-- **02-Projects/**
-  Example project folders (per client or per month), project briefs, reference materials, archive.

-- **03-Professional-Development/**
-  Courses, webinars, CPD certificates, publications, conference notes.

-- **04-Knowledge-Base/**
-  FAQs, typical errors, CAT tools tips, workflow notes.

-- **06-Admin/**
-  Reference letters, cover letters, CVs and resumes.

-- **07-Tools-and-Automation/**
-  Macros, scripts, QA tools, Obsidian workflows.
+Development, planned features, and workflow improvements are tracked via the [Pharma Translation KM Roadmap](../../projects) in the Projects tab.
+Refer to the board for ideas, upcoming additions, and the current status of this knowledge base.

 ## How to Use

-- Use folders as a template for structuring your own translation knowledge base.
+- Use the folder structure as a template for organising your own pharmaceutical translation workspace.
-- Populate templates with your own content, checklists, and materials.
+- Adapt and populate with your own content, resources, and workflows.
-- Share or fork for your team or colleagues!
+- Contribute by sharing feedback, improvement suggestions, or pull requests.

+## Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to open an issue or submit a pull request for discussion.

+## Licence

+This repository is licensed under the MIT License.

 ---